Setting Up a Jira Zendesk Integration Bidirectionally

 Jira Zendesk integration

-Using the right tool to do the hard work (for you) lets your developers focus on development and your support team focus on customers.
-This way, your priorities are respected and your customers are always satisfied.
+Using the right tool to do the hard work lets your developers focus on building products and lets your support team focus on customers.

 Get the Jira Zendesk Integration Guide